-Fifteen Withington Sixth Form pupils are currently on a World Challenge expedition in Sri Lanka.
+Fifteen Withington Sixth Form pupils embarked on a World Challenge expedition to Sri Lanka in the first three weeks of the summer holidays.
 Here follows the blog of the two accompanying Withington teachers Miss Diana Bruce and Mrs Kathryn Williams, with some entries written by the girls.

 Tuesday 1st August

 We are home!
 All of us loved Sri Lanka and have some wonderful memories to treasure!

 Today we had a relaxed morning before setting off for the airport.
 En route our charismatic driver, Chandra, insisted that we stop for a tea break at his house!
 Chandra has been a huge part of or experience in Sri Lanka, so it was lovely to meet his wife and son.
 We are now waiting for the flight at Colombo airport, filled with amazing memories of this beautiful country and the experiences that we have had together.

 Our day started with a late get up and a classic breakfast of scrambled eggs and toast or cereals.
 After breakfast, some of us attended yoga and the rest went straight to the beach.
 The hour of ‘Yoga with Asiri’, was challenging but a great start to the day.
 The majority spent the day in the shade under sun umbrellas.
 Following a packed lunch on the beach, we all went swimming in a calmer part of the sea.
 ‘Tuk-Tukking’ back to the villa left us with lots of free time to get ready for the disco ahead of us.
 Our final meal was at the ‘Lucky Tuna’ restaurant and after a barbecue and an Awards Ceremony we headed to the Sunny Beach disco!
 The disco was an exciting and fun way to end an amazing trip and we will be leaving Sri Lanka with many memories that we will cherish forever.